 One of the most famous seductresses of all time is about to make her triumphant return.

-The thrilling score by French composer Georges Bizet includes some of the most popular and recognizable music in all of opera, including Habanera and The Toreadors Song.
+The thrilling score by French composer Georges Bizet includes some of the most popular and recognizable music in all of opera, including The Habanera and The Toreador Song.

-Stage Director Stephanie Havey says of this beloved masterpiece: “Carmen juxtaposes the I of civilization and the mysterious forces of primitive desires.
+Stage Director Stephanie Havey says of this beloved masterpiece: “Carmen juxtaposes the facade of civilization and the mysterious forces of primitive desires.
 Carmen glorifies freedom above all else, challenging the norms that govern hearts and minds.
-I am looking forward to the challenge of bringing this iconic opera and its disruptive heroine to life.”
+I am looking forward to bringing this iconic opera and its disruptive heroine to life.”

 Part of the Arizona Opera Main Stage Series.
-Production made possible, in part, through generous support from Marlys A. Beider, Jim and Linda Lee, Sherry Middlemas, and the Tucson Desert Song Festival.
+Production made possible, in part, through generous support from Marlys A. Beider, Sherry Middlemas, and the Tucson Desert Song Festival.